What are the forest types in Idaho?

 North, central and south Idaho are distinct regions

-A forest type identifies the tree species in a particular site or location.
+A forest type identifies the tree species in a particular region.
 Although there are some pure stands of a single species, usually a forest type is named for the majority species that grows amid several tree species.
-In Idaho there are three forest areas:

 - The moist, cool climate in the higher elevations of northern Idaho provides the perfect conditions for the mixed conifer forests, including western white pines, that thrive in this region.
 These fairly dense forests were subject to infrequent but massive fires.

-- The arid and temperate deserts of southern and southeastern Idaho are home to seven pinyon-juniper woodland communities, which are recognized as occurring exclusively in in Idaho.
+The arid and temperate deserts of southern Idaho are home to seven pinyon-juniper woodland communities, which are recognized as occurring exclusively in Idaho.